Retirement road map: Planning in your 20s, 30s, 40s, 50s, & beyond

 5. Fund an Individual Retirement Account (IRA).

-In addition to a 401(k), you may also be able to contribute to a Traditional and/or Roth IRA, depending on various factors, such as income, tax filing status, and age.
+In addition to a 401(k), you may also be able to contribute to an IRA, depending on various factors, such as income, tax filing status, and age.
 Traditional IRA contributions may be tax deductible, and your earnings usually grow tax-deferred with taxes paid at withdrawal.
 For those who qualify for a Roth IRA, contributions are not tax deductible, but your earnings grow tax-deferred, and qualified withdrawals are income tax and penalty tax free.
-The E*TRADE IRA Selector tool can help you determine if a Traditional or Roth IRA may work for you and how much you can contribute.
+The E*TRADE IRA Selector tool can help you determine which type of IRA may work best for you and how much you can contribute.

 6. Consider a brokerage account.